expfactory/expfactory-python/README.md

-#Psi-turkey-py
+# The Experiment Factory Python

-Python module for managing [psiturk javascript experiment files](https://github.com/psiturk/psiturk-experiments), a [psiturk battery](https://github.com/psiturk/psiturk-battery), and a psiturk [virtual machine](https://github.com/psiturk/psiturk-vm) to host the compilation of those two things.
-You can use the functions to control these psiturk components, or just install the module and run to create an entire experiment using a web interface.
+Python module for managing [experiment factory javascript experiment files](https://github.com/expfactory/efactory-experiments), a [psiturk battery](https://github.com/expfactory/efactory-battery), and a [virtual machine](https://github.com/expfactory/efactory-vm) to host the compilation of these things.
+We currently have support for just psiturk batteries, and other integrations will come shortly.
+You can use the functions to control these components, or just install the module and run to create an entire experiment using a web interface.

-Please see our [documentation](http://psiturk.github.io/psiturk-python) for more complete details.
+Please see our [documentation](http://expfactory.github.io/efactory-python) for more complete details.

 ### Installation

-      pip install git+git://github.com/psiturk/psiturk-python.git
+      pip install git+git://github.com/expfactory/efactory-python.git

 ### Running to Generate a Battery
-Installation will place an executable, `psyturkpy` in your bin folder.
+Installation will place an executable, `efactory` in your bin folder.
 To run the executable to open up a web interface to design your experiment:

-      psiturkpy
+      efactory

 The web interface will take you through the following steps: